onemarcfifty/wireguard_vps_vpn/README.md

 Find all details on [my youtube channel](https://www.youtube.com/channel/UCG5Ph9Mm6UEQLJJ-kGIC2AQ)

-If you are having issues with these scripts (they don't work as expected etc.) then you may join my discord server and chat life with me - please see [THIS VIDEO](https://youtu.be/VouCBt1NTjw) for details
+If you are having issues with these scripts (they don't work as expected etc.) then please reach out to me on [my Discord server](https://discord.gg/cshnaHkqYy)